-Your lectures, practical classes, tutorials and seminars will all be held on the University campus.
+Your lectures, practical classes, tutorials and seminars are usually held on the University campus.
 The Diamond is a world-class building, home to all engineering undergraduates and where most of your practical sessions will take place.
-An investment of £81m for the building and £20m for lab equipment highlights our commitment to developing innovative learning and teaching.
+Our investment of £81m in the building and £20m for lab equipment is helping us to develop innovative teaching and learning experiences.

 Dedicated teaching staff will support you and assist your development into a computer scientist of the future.
 We have guest lecturers from industry including Microsoft, Google, GitHub, IBM and ARM.